Comparison ⭐ Reviews

 Key Takeaways

-• Combining patches with gum or lozenges is the most effective OTC cessation strategy
+• Combining a patch with gum or lozenges is the most effective OTC quit strategy available, outperforming either method alone by 15-25% in six-month quit rates.

-• Check your insurance and state quitline for free or low-cost patches before paying retail
+• Check your insurance and your state quitline (1-800-QUIT-NOW) before paying retail.
+Free patches are available to many smokers.

 Sources and Further Reading